 ATO reporting categories help the ATO classify the wage, deduction and superannuation payments in your employees' pays.
 For STP Phase 2, there are some updated and new ATO reporting categories to better classify your employee payments.
 This includes some new ATO reporting categories like Overtime and Bonuses and commissions that might previously have been reported as Gross payments.
 Similarly, leave payments were previously reported as gross payments, but now they have their own, more specific ATO reporting categories.
 Learn more about assigning ATO reporting categories.

 The ATO need to know what type of income you'll be paying each of your employees.
 For a lot of employees this would typically be Salary and wages, but other choices include Closely held payees, Labour hire, or Seasonal worker program.
-If you choose Working holiday maker, you'll also need to choose the employee's Home country (Country code).
-You'll find the Income type field via Payroll > Employees > click an employee > Payroll details tab > Taxes tab > Income type.
+If you choose Working holiday maker, you'll also need to choose the employee's Country of origin.
+You'll find the Income type field via Card File > Cards List > Employee tab > open an employee's card > Payroll Details tab > Taxes tab > Income Type.

 Lump sum E payments need the financial year they relate to

 If you've paid a lump sum E payment (an amount of back payment that accrued, or was payable, more than 12 months before the date of payment and is $1200 or more), you'll need to advise the ATO which financial year the payment relates to.
 For all the details, see this help topic.

 Some of your payroll processes will change (for the better!)

 Under STP Phase 2, when a new employee starts working for you, you won't have to send the ATO a tax file number declaration.
 Instead, the ATO will be provided all the required information when you report the employee's first pay run via STP.
 You'll find the Tax File Number field via Card File > Cards List > Employee tab > open an employee's card > Payroll Details tab > Taxes tab > Tax File Number.